thisissoon/angular-infinite-scroll/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Making Commits

+This repo uses [Commitizen CLI](http://commitizen.github.io/cz-cli/) and [Conventional Changelog](https://github.com/conventional-changelog/conventional-changelog) to create commits and generate changelogs.
+Instead of running `git commit` run `git cz` and follow the prompts.
+Changelogs will then be generated when creating new releases by running `npm run release`.

+## Making Releases

+Run `npm run release` to create a new release.
+This will use [Standard Version](https://github.com/conventional-changelog/standard-version) to create a new release.
+[Standard Version](https://github.com/conventional-changelog/standard-version) will generate / update the changelog based on commits generated using [Commitizen CLI](http://commitizen.github.io/cz-cli/), update the version number following semantic versioning rules and then commit and tag the commit for the release.
+Simply run `git push --follow-tags origin master`.

 [travis-badge]: https://travis-ci.org/thisissoon/angular-infinite-scroll.svg?branch=master
 [travis-badge-url]: https://travis-ci.org/thisissoon/angular-infinite-scroll
 [coveralls-badge]: https://coveralls.io/repos/github/thisissoon/angular-infinite-scroll/badge.svg?branch=master